datafoodconsortium/ontology/README.md

 So you'll find in this repo 3 files :

-## - The business concepts definitions
+## The business concepts definitions
 We have worked together on what are the common business concepts that we all share ?
 What is the meta model for our business?
 A way to describe it that encompasses all our specificities ?
 It is structured around 5 categories, what, who, how, where, when.

-## - The semantic model
+## The semantic model
-It shows how all those concepts organize together operationnay in our daily business.
+It shows how all those concepts organize together operationnaly in our daily business.
 Let's comment it a bit to help you understand :

 - the real product (physical product, tangible product) is the product you can touch with your hand, eat, transport.
 They correspond to certain batches (for example the day the eggs were picked), and they can be stored, either in bulked, or as products already packaged.